johaGL/DIMet/README.md

 conda activate dimet
 ```

 # Run the Analysis (fast guide)

 ## Prepare

 DIMet `prepare` module is the first step of the entire downstream analysis offered by our pipeline.
 It is required to be performed before any of the other modules.
 Its execution takes only few seconds!

 ### Input files

-Three types of Tracer data are accepted by our `prepare` module:
-1. IsoCor results (.xlsx measurments file).
-2. Results provided by the VIB Metabolomics Expertise Center (El-Maven results are shaped by VIB MEC team into a multi-sheet .xlsx file).
-3. A 'generic' .xlsx measurments file.

-Your data is expected to correspond to one of the three types above.
-We provide you 'toy' examples of each one of them  [here](examples/readme_examples.md).
-Pick the example most suited to your data.

-For example, let's take [toy3 example](examples/toy3/) , which contains:

- - 'data/' folder, with:
-    * the tracer metabolomics data as one .xlsx file.
-    * the samples description that we call the "metadata", see below

- - 'analysis001/' folder, with:
-     * your configuration file (extension .yml), see below.
+The prepare module requires :

+1. The measures' files : in the "data/" folder
+2. The metadata file : in the "data/" folder
+3. The .yml configuration file : in the "analysis--/" folder

+Regarding the measure's files, they consist of 4 tab-delimited .csv files, one by type of measure:

+- metabolites' abundances ("abundance")
+- labelled (carbon) fractional contributions or mean enrichment ("meanE\_or\_fracContrib")
+- isotopologues' proportions ("isotopologue\_prop")
+- isotopologues' absolute values ("isotopologue\_abs")

+You can also run DIMet if you have all except the last type of measure.
+For specific scenarii see [Before prepare](#Some-words-before-`prepare`) and FAQ at the end of this document.

 Regarding the "metadata", we explain it in detail in the section [Metadata](#the-metadata).

 Regarding the .yml file, we supply examples that you can use as template, such  [this config.yml template](examples/toy1/analysis001/config-1-001.yml).
 To double-check your modifications there exist online editors, such as https://yamlchecker.com/, just copy-paste and edit!

 ### Execute `prepare`

 The examples serve to demonstrate how fast this module can be.
-Take toy3 example, copy and paste the entire toy3 folder in your 'home/' folder, then from terminal:
+Take toy1 example, copy and paste the entire toy1 folder in your 'home/' folder, then from terminal:
 ```
-python -m DIMet.src.prepare toy3/analysis01/config-3-01.yml
+python -m DIMet.src.prepare toy1/analysis001/config-1-001.yml
 ```

 ### Output files

-The prepare output consist of 3 or 4 tables inside the folder: 'analysis001/results/prepared/tables/', one for each type of measure, by compartment (for example, if you have 'cellular' and 'supernatant' compartments, there will be 8 tables).
-Each table contains the metabolites as rows, and the samples as columns.
+The prepare output consist of the four types of measures (three if the last not provided by you) saved inside the folder: `YOUR_OUTPUT_PATH/results/prepared/tables/`, by compartment.
+That means, if you have 'cellular' and 'supernatant' compartments, there will be 8 tab-delimited .csv files.

+Each file contains the metabolites as rows, and the samples as columns.

 Be patient, if this is the first time you perform downstream Tracer Metabolomics analysis with our DIMet pipeline, it can take some time to get used to prepare your input files.
 But once you have done it once, it will be really fast to analyze new datasets, do not give up.
 Check our section [Detailed guide](#detailed-guide).